cuustard/uni/SCC.141.md

 ### What Are Requirements & Why Are They Important?

-A requirement is a clear, testable, and measurable statement, expresed in natural language without jargon, that specifies the intended functionalities, characteristics, or constraints of a product.
+A requirement is a clear, testable, and measurable statement, expressed in natural language without jargon, that specifies the intended functionalities, characteristics, or constraints of a product.
 It specifies what the product should do and ensures it meets the desired operational, functional, and accessibility needs.

 Requirements are important because:

 - Enables 'time to market with the right product':
     - Streamlines development by providing clear direction.
     - Reduces misunderstandings and rework.
     - Prioritizes critical features for faster delivery.
     - Aligns product with market demands to enhance success.
 - Central to delivery:
     - Serves as a reference throughout the project lifecycle.
     - Guides design, development, testing, and deployment.
     - Establishes clear acceptance criteria for evaluation.
     - Aligns expectations with outcomes to ensure stakeholder satisfaction.
-- Provide a 'nagivation chart' for any project:
+- Provide a 'navigation chart' for any project:
     - Helps chart a course from concept to completion.
     - Facilitates tracking progress and informed decision-making.
     - Identifies potential risks early in the process.
     - Allows for adaptability while maintaining focus on goals.

 Projects can fail when there are issues with the requirements, such as being incomplete, unrealistic, or constantly changing.